msatyan/RCExtension/RCExtension.md

 .External         R_ExternalMethodDef
 ```

-If you are planning to writer C or C++ extension then you may also want to explore the 'Rcpp' package though it is not an integral part of R.
+FYI: If you are planning to writer C or C++ extension then you may also want to explore the 'Rcpp' package though it is not an integral part of R.